What Happens to Your Body When You Eat Cheese Every Day

 Eating cheese may also benefit your oral health.
 The presence of probiotics and other components of cheese may positively influence the types of bacteria and pH in saliva.
 Eating cheese may create a more alkaline environment in the mouth, which works with the nutrients found in cheese to reduce cavities, inhibit demineralization of the teeth and encourage remineralization.

-You Might Have a Lower Risk of Heart Disease
+It Might Lower Your Risk of Heart Disease

 Saturated fats make up about 60% of the fat in most cheeses.
 While saturated fats have been linked to elevated risk of heart disease, this finding cannot be generalized, as there are different types of saturated fats and not all kinds necessarily lead to a heightened risk for heart disease.
 In fact, one study found that those who ate full-fat cheese saw a reduction in total cholesterol and "bad" LDL cholesterol, bringing their numbers into a healthy range.
 Individuals who regularly consume dairy had a reduced risk of cardiovascular disease.
 Of note, whether the dairy was full fat or low fat didn't seem to matter.
 In particular, the study authors say that fermented dairy—including yogurt and cheese—seems to have the greatest benefits.
 With that said, they also note that these results describe a moderate intake of these foods and that research is less conclusive when a larger amount is consumed.
 Based on the studies included in this review, they recommend 200 grams of dairy per day—about a cup of yogurt a day or three servings of cheese per week.